 The role of price trends in driving investment returns also explains the remarkable performance of momentum investing – buying stocks that have appreciated the most.
 The chart below shows the performance of stock portfolios consisting of best performing 20% of stocks, compared to the worst performing 20% and the middle 60%:

 One British pound invested in 1900 in the top 20% of stocks grew to 2,300,000 at the end of 2009.
-Investing in the bottom 20% of stocks turned 1 GBP into 49 GBP (for more details on this study please click on this link).
-The implications of this study could not be clearer: investing in best-performing stocks generates best investment returns.
-Investing in laggards generates poor results.
+By contrast, investing in the bottom 20% of stocks turned 1 GBP into 49 GBP (for more details on this study please click on this link).
+The implications of this study could not be clearer: investing in best-performing stocks generated best investment returns.
+Investing in laggards generated poor results.